-Hit by Semi-Truck in PA or NJ?
+Hit by a Semi-Truck in PA or NJ?

 Why Is Getting Hit By A Semi-Truck Different From A Car Accident?